LucaWeissbeck/Toskana-Frontend/README.md

 - [x] Purchase PH sensor & Arduino
 - [x] Program Python scripts for Raspberry Pi to send receive PH data from Arduino and send it to DB twice a day
 - [x] Establish Login System with MongoDB and Passport.js
-- [ ] Prevent User from accessing empty dashboard when not logged in (Bug)
+- [x] Prevent User from accessing empty dashboard when not logged in (Bug)
 - [ ] Create preview screenshots for GitHub
+- [ ] Be able to send invitation E-Mails using Auth0 (currently user needs to be configured manually)
+- [ ] Change storage location of PH-Value logs to MongoDB
+- [ ] Improve robustness of python scripts on Raspberry Pi
+- [ ] Configure outdoor camera
+- [ ] Manage PH chart if no data is provided
+- [ ] Configure LTE modem for Raspberry Pi